 You're just engaged?
 Congratulations!
-After the excitement settles, don't be overwhelmed by wedding budget dread.
+After the excitement settles (and you've read THE book for brides-to-be), don't be overwhelmed by wedding budget dread.
 Take charge and make sure you have a clear idea of your wedding budget to ensure you get the most out of your big day.
 First step?
-Read on to find out how much the average wedding costs.
+Read on to find out how much the average wedding in the UK costs.

 Average wedding budget breakdown: